vovkkk/MarkupViewer/README.md

     * Textile
 * Linked table of content
 * Statistics — words, characters and lines count
+* Drag and drop any file on an existing MV window to preview the file

 ## Dependencies
 * [Python](http://python.org/) 2.7